-Subject to a period of not less than thirty (30) nor more than sixty (60) days prior notice to the Principal Paying Agent, the Issuer may redeem the Bonds at any time after the Issue Date and Prior to the Maturity a) The amounts required for the payment of interest and the principal amount and any other payments in cash to be made under these Terms of the Bonds on the Bonds will be made available in freely disposable Swiss Francs.

-Date, in whole, but not in part only, at par (together with unpaid interest accrues up to and including the date determined by the Issuer for early redemption), if eighty-five (85) percent or more of the Aggregate Principal Amount have been purchased and cancelled at the time of such notice.
+Subject to a period of not less than thirty (30) nor more than sixty (60) days prior notice to the Principal Paying Agent, the Issuer may redeem the Bonds at any time after the Issue Date and Prior to the Maturity Date, in whole, but not in part only, at par (together with unpaid interest accrues up to and including the date determined by the Issuer for early redemption), if eighty-five (85) percent or more of the Aggregate Principal Amount have been purchased and cancelled at the time of such notice.
 The Principal Paying Agent shall inform the Bondholders of any such notice in accordance with Condition 10.